 Since communication behavior in a system is characterized by unpredictability due to dynamic bus requests from IPs, contention for shared resources, buffer overflows etc., a simulation engine is necessary for accurate performance estimation.
 COSMECA uses a hybrid approach based on static estimation as well as dynamic simulation.
+For the dynamic simulation part, we capture behavioral models of IPs and bus architectures in SystemC [19][26][45], and keep them in an IP library database.
+SystemC provides a rich set of primitives for modeling concurrency, timing and synchronization - channels, ports, interfaces, events, clocks, signals and wait-state insertion.
+Concurrent execution is performed by multiple threads and processes (lightweight threads) and execution schedule is governed by the scheduler.
+SystemC also supports capture of a wide range of modeling abstractions from high level specifications to pin and timing accurate system models.
+Since it is a library based on C++, it is object oriented, modular and allows data encapsulation - all of which are essential for easing IP distribution, reuse and adaptability across different modeling abstraction levels.

-For the dynamic simulation part, we capture behavioral models of IPs and bus architectures in SystemC [19][26], and keep them in an IP library database.
-Since simulation speed is important, we chose a fast transaction-based, bus cycle accurate modeling abstraction, which averaged simulation speeds of 150-200 Kcycles/sec [26], while running embedded software applications on processor ISS models.
+Since simulation speed is important, we chose a fast transaction-based, bus cycle accurate modeling abstraction, which averaged simulation speeds of 150-200 Kcycles/sec [26][44], while running embedded software applications on processor ISS models.
 The communication model in this abstraction is extremely detailed, capturing delays arising due to frequency and data width adapters, bridge overheads, interface buffering and all the static and dynamic delays associated with the standard bus architecture protocol being used.

-5.3 Communication-Memory Constraint Set Ψ
+5.3 Communication-Memory Constraint Set $\Psi$

-In the interest of generating a practically realizable system, we allow a designer to specify a discrete set of valid values (referred to as a constraint set Ψ) for communication parameters such as bus clock speeds, OO buffer sizes and arbitration schemes.
-Additionally, Ψ allows the specification of constraints on the type of memory to allocate for DBs, for instance, in the case of a DB which the designer knows must be read from an EEPROM memory.
-We allow the specification of two types of constraint sets for components - a global constraint set (Ψ_G) and a local constraint set (Ψ_L).
-The presence of a local constraint overrides the global constraints.
-For instance, a designer might set the allowable bus clock speeds for a set of busses in a subsystem to multiples of 33 MHz, with a maximum speed of 166 MHz, based on the operation frequency of the cores in the subsystem, while globally, the allowed bus clock speeds are multiples of 50 MHz, up to maximum of 400 MHz.
+In the interest of generating a practically realizable system, we allow a designer to specify a discrete set of valid values (referred to as a constraint set $\Psi$ ) for communication parameters such as bus clock speeds, OO buffer sizes and arbitration schemes.
+Additionally, $\Psi$ allows the specification of constraints on the type of memory to allocate for DBs, for instance, in the case of a DB which the designer knows must be read from an EEPROM memory.
+We allow the specification of two types of constraint sets for components - a global constraint set $(\Psi_G)$ and a local constraint set $(\Psi_I)$ .
+The presence of a local constraint overrides the global constraint, while the absence of it results in the resource inheriting global constraints.
+For instance, a designer might set the allowable bus clock speeds for a set of busses in a subsystem to multiples of 33 MHz, with a maximum speed of 166 MHz, based on the operation frequency of the cores in the subsystem, while globally, the allowed bus clock speeds are multiples of 50 MHz, up to maximum of 250 MHz.
 This provides a convenient mechanism for the designer to bias the co-synthesis process based on knowledge of the design and the technology being targeted.
 Such knowledge about the design is not a prerequisite for using our co-synthesis framework, but informed decisions can help avoid the synthesis of unrealistic system configurations.

-5.4 COSMECA Flow
+5.4 COSMECA Co-Synthesis Flow